sarahciston/codingcare/posts/designdoc.md

 }
 ```

-The datasets which go into the Pile do not have separated metadata, each only has a text field.
+Many of the datasets which go into the larger Pile dataset do not themselves have separated metadata, each only has a text field.

 **SAMPLE ENTRY FROM [COMMON CRAWL CORPUS](https://huggingface.co/datasets/snoop2head/common_crawl)**